streamlit/docs/content/kb/tutorials/databases/mysql.md

     st.write(f"{row[0]} has a :{row[1]}:")
 ```

-See `st.cache` above?
+See `st.experimental_memo` above?
 Without it, Streamlit would run the query every time the app reruns (e.g. on a widget interaction).
-With `st.cache`, it only runs when the query changes or after 10 minutes (that's what `ttl` is for).
+With `st.experimental_memo`, it only runs when the query changes or after 10 minutes (that's what `ttl` is for).
 Watch out: If your database updates more frequently, you should adapt `ttl` or remove caching so viewers always see the latest data.
-Read more about caching [here](/library/advanced-features/caching).
+Read more about caching [here](/library/advanced-features/experimental-cache-primitives).

 If everything worked out (and you used the example table we created above), your app should look like this: